LumoSQL/lumosql/doc/lumo-build-benchmark.md

 	# ARGUMENTS: BUILD_OPTIONS
 	#            show what targets/options have been selected based on command-line

+	# OPERATION: targets
+	# ARGUMENTS: BUILD_OPTIONS
+	#            same as "what", but the list of targets are all in one line,
+	#            for easier copy-paste when trying to run the exact same list
+	#            in multiple places

 	# OPERATION: build
 	# ARGUMENTS: BUILD_DIR BUILD_OPTIONS
 	#            build LumoSQL, if necessary